My Mission Statement

 Traceable Coloured Gemstones

-We know the sustainable farm from where the yarn comes from, for our ethical wool packaging.
+I know the sustainable farm from where the yarn comes from, for my ethical wool packaging.

 The Little Grey Sheep Company owns a small farm on the borders of Surrey and Hampshire.
 ‘Well Manor Farm’.